jsom1/jsom1.github.io/_walkthroughs/Lame.md

 ## 1. Scan the ports of the target
 {:style="color:DarkRed; font-size: 170%;"}

-I use nmap to scan the ports with the options -sV to have a more verbose output (more details), and -oA to store the results in normal, XML and grepable formats at once.
+I use nmap to scan the ports with the options *-sV* to have a more verbose output (more details), *-sC* to run a simple script scan using the default set of scripts, and *-oA* to store the results in normal, XML and grepable formats at once (so that I can easily come back to the scan results later).

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_lame_nmap.png)